 - contact information for the Jobcenter

-- outreach work to help the unemployed back into employment
+- outreach work to help the unemployed living in Denmark back into employment

-Many a-kasse organisations also offer advice, courses, personal guidance with a coach, etc. The fee for a Danish a-kasse varies, but is usually around DKK 400-500 /month.
+Many a-kasse organisations also offer advice, courses, personal guidance with a coach, etc. The fee for a Danish a-kasse varies, but is usually around DKK 400-550 /month, which is deductable.